 The Associate Chair (Graduate Studies) is responsible for the ongoing operation of the Biology Graduate Studies Committee and the Graduate Office and for all issues relating to enrolled students.
 The Associate Chair (Graduate Studies) signs all academic change forms, etc., for continuing students and is responsible, in consultation with the committee, for the review and acceptance of prospective graduate students.

-Our areas of research and faculty information can be reviewed at: http://www.biology.mcmaster.ca/research/ and http://www.biology.mcmaster.ca/faculty/
+Review our areas of research page and faculty information page

 While we welcome eligible foreign students to apply to our program, we may only accept on average possibly 1-3 international graduate students per year.
 Due to the high interest of international students (~100 applicants each year) in our program, competition among international applicants to our program is fierce.